-However, by the 1960s she had broken rank with the Abstract Expressionists and had shifted to figuration and settled into a more representational style as specific landscape elements become more apparent.
+However, by the 1960s she had broken rank with the Abstract Expressionists and had shifted to figuration.
+She settled into a more representational style as specific landscape elements become more apparent.
 Her 1963 “Cover Crop” shows a blurred lime-green meadow, pierced by calligraphic strokes of rust and gray with houses materializing out of mass in a work, that combines abstraction and painterly realism.
 She draws with paint, and her heightening of color sustains the freshness of her scenes.
 Her signature flower works show bouquets sometimes soft and plush and other times crisp.

 Her landscapes are sometimes combined with interior still lifes, while her still life paintings of flowers and table top groupings are posed against an outside view of the flat shoreline of eastern Long Island or the skyline of Manhattan.
 In her 1984 “Bread and Bricks,” Freilicher’s composition of forsythia in a porcelain pitcher along with rolls, bread, and bricks shows a tabletop still life set against the backdrop of Manhattan.